PythonOptimizers/cysparse/README.md

 major versions.
 So basically, there are two types of improvements going on: big non compatible changes (major versions) and business as usual (minor versions).

+## Dependencies

+For the Python version:

+- NumPy;

+For the Cython version, include everything needed for Python and add:

+- Cython;
+- cygenja;

+## Installation

+### Python version

+1. Clone repository (git clone https://github.com/PythonOptimizers/cysparse.git) or copy source code.
+2. Install Python dependencies.
+3. Copy `cysparse_template.cfg` to `cysparse.cfg` and adapt it to your needs.
+4. Python setup.py install.

+### Cython version

+[TODO]

 ## Want to follow the implementation of CySparse?